zanostech/zanostech-landing/README.md

 # zanostech-landing
-This is zanostech landing page repository
+This is zanostech landing page repo